Who does it apply to: The law applies to all employers with 15 or more employees.

 Can retaliation play a part: Title VII protects employees who engage in protected activities such as supporting another employee’s claim of discrimination, resisting instruction to discriminate, and filing a complaint about discrimination with the employer or EEOC.
 Employers cannot negatively impact a significant aspect of employment for an employee who supports another’s sexual identity or their complaint against sex discrimination.
 Employers also cannot retaliate against an employee for complaining of sex discrimination or making a charge of sex discrimination with the EEOC.

-What about harassment: Even if an employer does not discriminate against an employee directly, the employer may be liable if its employees harass an employee about his or her sex.
-Sex harassment is such a pervasive concern that it receives its own topic.
-See the Employer Handbook edition on Sex Harassment for more guidance.
+What about harassment: Even if an employer does not discriminate against an employee directly, the employer may be liable if its employees harass an employee because of that employee’s sex.
+Unfortunately, sexual harassment is such a pervasive concern that it requires its own topic page.
+Please see the section on Sexual Harassment for more guidance.

 Babymaker: Doowe Cheatum & Howe is a prestigious law firm filled with go-getter attorneys that are willing to sacrifice almost anything for their careers.
 The few women working at the firm gave up on having children from the outset to convince the firm’s leaders they would not take time to raise a family.
 Can the firm select only women disinterested in having children?
 Of course not, but businesses do it every day.